Strangler Fig Tree &

 • Key Plant Features

 It is a type of fig tree that is known for its unique growth habit.
 It starts its life as an epiphyte, which means it grows on other plants and trees, and over time, it sends out roots that grow down to the ground.
-These roots can wrap around the host tree, eventually strangling it and taking over as the main trunk of the fig tree.
-This process can take several years, and the resulting magnificent hollow-trunked fig tree can grow to be over 98 feet tall, with large oval leaves and purple-black round edible fruits.

-In the spring and summer, it produces tiny, inconspicuous flowers that are pollinated by fig wasps.
+The flowers eventually develop into figs that provide food for a variety of animals in the ecosystem.
 While this plant may be too big for your backyard garden, it makes an excellent shade tree for parks or larger properties.

-Plus, despite being native to Australia and Papua New Guinea, this strangler fig can thrive in temperate regions, too - just give it plenty of moisture and well-draining soil!
+Native to Australia and Papua New Guinea, this strangler fig can thrive in temperate regions, too - just give it plenty of moisture and well-draining soil!
 And if you're feeling adventurous enough, you can grow one at home as a potted plant or bonsai.

 You can cultivate these beauties both indoors and outside; just make sure you have enough space for them because they tend to get pretty big.

-Plus, during those hot summer months, watering once a week is perfect for this little guy.
-But in the winter (the dormant season), you can reduce your frequency to every two weeks or less.
-And get this - any type of water (except hard water) will work just fine!
+In the spring and summer, during the active growing period, watering once a week is perfect for this little guy.
+But in the dormant season, during winter, you can reduce your frequency to every two weeks or less.

-So, whether you use tap or filtered or even rainwater, your strangling fig will thrive in no time.
-Just remember to avoid hard water since it doesn't like lime very much.
+Remember, any water, except hard water, will work just fine!
+So, whether you use tap, filtered, or even rainwater, your strangling fig will thrive in no time.
+So, avoid hard water since it doesn't like lime very much.

+When grown indoors, the Strangler Fig Tree thrives in bright, indirect light.
+Place it near a window that receives plenty of sunlight, such as an east or south-facing window, to provide the 6–8 hours of light it requires daily.
 It does not require a lot of light, but it does need a bright location to thrive.
 If it is not receiving enough light, its growth may become stunted, and its leaves may turn yellow or drop off.

 Optimal Soil & Fertilizer Needs

 The strangler fig likes very airy, porous, nutrient-rich soil with a pH of 5.5- 6.5.
 This fig tree requires fast-draining soil that dries completely between waterings.
 Your soil must have a sandy texture and a low water-holding capacity, just like desert soil.
-Soggy wet soil can damage your plant and contributes to bacterial and fungal rot.
-In addition, because of a lack of oxygen, soggy soil substitutes air pockets with water, resulting in an anaerobic environment that can kill your plant.
+Ideally, you want to use our specialized potting mix that contains 5 natural substrates and organic mycorrhizae to promote the development of a strong root system that helps your stunning plant to thrive.

 Natural fertilizers with almost an equal ratio of NPK 5-10-5 also last longer and keep your soil alive by adding other beneficial compounds and microbes that encourage plant health and nutrient absorption.
 So, skip those harsh chemicals and give your ficus tree some love with some awesome natural fertilizer!